csorianot/godmc_wiki/Methylation-normalisation.md

 save(norm.objects,file=paste(norm.obj.pc",pc,".Robj",sep=""))
 ```

--In the normalization report, principal components analysis will be performed on the control matrix and on the most variable probes.
+- In the normalization report, principal components analysis will be performed on the control matrix and on the most variable probes.
 In addition associations will be calculated between the first 10 PCs and the batch variables using anova and a linear model (t-test).
 The t-test can be used to identify possible outliers.
 For example, if Slide is one of your batch variables, it gives a pvalue for each Slide rather than an overall p-value.
 Poor slides can be identified and removed post-normalization.
 In the norm.parameters variable, you can set your batch variables eg. Slide, plate, and tissue etc., the number of extracted PCs in the control matrix, the number of extracted PCs from the normalized betas, number of variable probes and the p value threshold used for the association testing.

 ```
 batch_var<-c(mybatchvariables)